-WORKING WITH THE MEDIA
+COMMUNICATING WITH THE MEDIA

-BAW provides an excellent opportunity to garner local press coverage.
+Brain Awareness Week (BAW) provides an excellent opportunity to garner local press coverage.
 Your best route is through the communications office at your organization; they are comfortable working with the media and know the local press.
 Be prepared to provide details about your program and the campaign.

 Guide to Writing a Press ReleaseSome tips for making your release stand out:

 Start Strong: Think of a newspaper and what attracts your attention: the title and the opening paragraph.
 To create a strong lead, include:

 Get the Right Look: Press releases should be clear and easy to read.
-Follow these guidelines:

 Time Your Communication:

 Please note that the BAW Campaign Headquarters is unable to assist individual partners in the writing or distribution of press materials.

-In alerting the media to your BAW program, remember that your participation in a global campaign may make your story more newsworthy.
+What to Remember about BAW When Speaking with the MediaIn alerting the media to your BAW program, remember that your participation in a global campaign may make your story more newsworthy.
 Here are some facts to include about BAW:

 Visit Build an AudienceVisit Social Media ToolkitVisit BAW ProclamationsBack to Tips & Resources